 Results from the J Zone have expanded the footprint of the new western extension by 150 metres to the northeast.
 The strike length of this new mineralized zone has grown to 850 metres.
-A newly identified parallel zone demonstrates mineral continuity parallel to the main ore body.
-Several step-out holes extended down dip mineralization below the pit shell proposed in the PEA maintaining consistent and above average grades and thicknesses.
+A newly identified parallel zone in the hanging wall demonstrates mineral continuity parallel to the main ore body.
+Several step-out holes extended down dip mineralization below the pit shell proposed in the PEA maintaining consistent grades and thicknesses.

-Assay results from the Southwest Zone showed significant extensions of gold mineralization beyond the PEA whittle pit as well as confirmed continuity of mineralization within previously undrilled areas of the pit, suggesting the potential for continued resource growth.
-With each step-out hole drilled, the system extends further to the northeast towards the current limits of Z87 South, an area we now identify as the "Gap Zone", which was a continued major focus of work throughout the spring and summer of 2021.
-As well, results from six new broad step-out drill holes outside of the PEA pit shell and in the new southwest extension confirm significant strike extension.
+Assay results from the Southwest Zone showed significant extensions of gold mineralization beyond the PEA whittle pit, as well as confirmed continuity of mineralization within previously undrilled areas of the pit, suggesting the potential for continued resource growth.
+With each step-out hole drilled, the system extended further to the northeast towards the current limits of Z87 South, an area we now identify as the "Gap Zone", which was a continued major focus of work throughout the spring and summer of 2021.
+The Company commenced an 11,000-metre drill program in the spring of 2022 to be completed over the summer months to improve the geological understanding of this area and test for additional mineralization.

-The Southwest Zone demonstrates an ongoing trend of higher grade gold intercepts within a much broader disseminated mineralized zone, consistent with the main Z87 zone.
-Parallel zones of mineralization continue to be discovered as drilling is extended at depth.
+The Southwest Zone demonstrates an ongoing trend of higher-grade gold intercepts within a much broader disseminated mineralized zone, similar to the main Z87 zone.
+Parallel zones of mineralization continue to be discovered as drilling is extended along strike and at depth.
 These footwall mineralized intervals are showing how the Southwest Zone is not just extending along strike back towards the mine complex, but also adding width to previous mineral interpretations.
 Thrusting and folding in the area are likely the control on these parallel systems and are confirming the structural interpretation of the geology team.
-These results confirm the team's latest geological modelling suggesting mineral continuity well beyond the southern extent of Southwest Zone, replacing a previous "narrow hinge" model in which it was thought to taper off.
+These results confirm the team's geological modelling suggesting mineral continuity well beyond the southern extent of Southwest Zone, replacing a previous "narrow hinge" model in which it was thought to taper off.
+Latest results have improved confidence in strong mineral continuity to the northeast with improved drill density and step out holes that have further expanded the Southwest Zone over 200 metres beyond the previously known boundary of mineralization, approximately 900 metres beyond the pit shell modelled in the PEA.
+The Company has focused its drilling in this area to further improve drill density and define the extent of the zone for proper representation in the PFS.

 The Company released an updated mineral resource estimate in July 2020, which was effective July 20, 2020 (see Current Mineral Resource Estimate).
 Total estimated indicated mineral resource increased to 4.96 million ounces AuEq (177 Mt with an average grade of 0.87 g/t AuEq) and total estimated inferred mineral resource increased to 3.15 million ounces AuEq (116.7 Mt with an average grade of 0.84 g/t AuEq).
 Pit-constrained estimated mineral resources in the indicated mineral resource category increased by 601,000 ounces AuEq from the previous estimate released on November 12, 2019.
 The Southwest Zone contributed 583,000 ounces AuEq to inferred mineral resources which included 8,500 metres of drilling.
-Since then, over 40,000 metres have been drilled in the Southwest Zone.
+Since then, approximately 100,000 metres have been drilled in the Southwest Zone.